Israel has resumed the war in Gaza. Why now?

 By Mick Krever, CNN

 (CNN) — The ceasefire between Israel and Hamas, just two months old, has been shaky for some time.
-But that was thoroughly shattered by Israel’s bombardment of Gaza overnight.
-Why now?
+But that was thoroughly shattered by Israel’s bombardment of Gaza starting in the early hours of Tuesday morning.

+The strikes killed many hundreds of Palestinians.
+Tuesday was the deadliest day in Gaza since the first weeks of the conflict.
+And strikes across the Gaza Strip continued into Wednesday, including in Al-Mawasi, which for some time has been designated a safe zone by the Israeli military, despite continued attacks there.

+Israel has again issued mandatory evacuation orders for swaths of Gaza, dropping flyers ordering civilians to move.
+Once again, Palestinians are being uprooted.

 Why did Israel return to war?